Nearly 40,000 5-Star Reviews Say the Mudbuster Makes Cleaning Dog Paws Easy

 - Variety of fun colors

-- Some models offer a lid to contain water when away from home
+- Some models offer a lid to contain water when using it away from home

-- The large sizes can be hard to hold when filled with water
+- The large size can be hard to hold when filled with water

 - May require multiple water changes with very muddy paws